 The Sentinel Hive Network will provide an immensely rich dataset for scientists and government to assess the health and dynamics of honeybee and bumblebee populations and will keep us informed of the positive changes we can make to our environment and practices to improve bee welfare.

 BEE HEALTH AND ECOLOGY ALERTS FOR BEEKEEPERS

-The Sentinel Hive Network can provide an early warning system to alert beekeepers of potential problems due to increases in diseases, pests or shortages of forage, and so forth.
+The Sentinel Hive Network will provide an early warning system to alert beekeepers of potential problems due to increases in diseases, pests or shortages of forage, and so forth.

 COLLABORATION WITH BEEKEEPING TRAINING AND EDUCATION

-The Sentinel Hive Network can enable the development of data driven best management practices for beekeepers to make a valuable contribution to beekeeping training and education programmes.
+The Sentinel Hive Network will enable the development of data driven best management practices for beekeepers to make a valuable contribution to beekeeping training and education programmes.

 citizen engagement in pollinator conservation